navinece/sflydwh/README.md

 Design Decision#2: Build  A single event table for ingestion using Dictionary,list data structures

-Problem statement: Events types ( Customer,site_visit,image,order) collected at sfly websites needs to stored in efficent Data structure which has in-memory processing capabilities.
+Problem statement: Events types ( Customer,site_visit,image,order) collected at sfly websites needs to stored in a efficent Data structure which has in-memory processing capabilities.

 Design solution: